-Encouraging genius means trusting, which often means waiting instead of directing, helping or teaching — waiting for the few moments of griping a “bored” baby has before he switches gears and finds something new to engage his interest; waiting while our toddler repeatedly attempts to climb up and down the porch step, allowing him to discover how to do it rather than showing him.
-It’s waiting for an older child to express an interest in tennis lessons before we sign him up.
+Encouraging genius means trusting, which often means waiting instead of directing, helping or teaching — talking a ”bored” baby through the few moments of griping she has before switching gears and finding something new to engage her interest; waiting while our toddler repeatedly attempts to climb up and down the porch step, allowing him to discover how to do it rather than showing him.
+It’s waiting for an older child to express an interest in tennis lessons before we sign her up.
 When we go ahead and make decisions for our children in these situations, we risk taking their attention away from the guidance of an inner voice, and train them to be followers rather than original thinkers.

 As Magda Gerber advised, “Be careful what you teach the child, you may interfere with what he is learning.”